An aircar configured for rapid flight, using jet propulsion and aerofoil wings

 A modern aircar uses a system of extensible landing legs to first raise itself off the ground and then literally leap into the air.
-A network of fancloth 'sails' deploys from the main fuselage on extensible smart matter spars and provides propulsion for vertical and short range flight.
+A network of fancloth 'sails' deploys from the main fuselage on extensible smart matter spars and provides propulsion for vertical and short range flight; for more thrust many designs use a robust fan matrix array instead.
 For longer journeys, the craft reshapes itself using a smart matter hull into a streamlined, actively configurable shape optimized for high speed flight at up to 1000kph.
 Small jet thrusters provide forward thrust, while the hull surface first microforms itself to provide negative drag and then continuously adapts its surface shape to create the optimum flight configuration for the volume of atmosphere the craft is traveling through.

 Energy for the craft can be provided from a number of sources including hydrogen fuel cells (the oldest fueling system for such craft), nanoflywheels, and beamed power using tightly focused microwave or laser based systems.